5 Best Places to See and Visit in Chester, England

 This is one of the best zoos in Europe and a great place to visit when traveling with children.
 You get exclusive access behind the scenes, which gives you an insight into the everyday life of our staff and animals in the zoo.

-A Chester Zoo Adventure Day can include everything from testicles and elephants to pot carnivorous plant or even throw fish for penguins!
-Learn all about the individual animals in the zoo and their bizarre behavior by our dedicated zookeepers.
+A Chester Zoo Adventure Day can include everything from testicles and elephants to pot carnivorous plants or even throw fish for penguins!
+Learn all about the individual animals in the zoo and their bizarre behavior from our dedicated zookeepers.
 Chester Zoo is run by the North of England Zoological Society, a registered charity founded in 1934.

 Cruise on the River Dee

 The Dee River meanders through Wales and England and stretches 110km before emptying itself into an estuary.
 As the city is so close, a popular activity is a cruise on the river.
-You can do half-day, full-day or evening cruise cruises through the Duke of Westminster’s Estate.
+You can take a half-day, full-day, or evening through the Duke of Westminster’s Estate.

-And since the city is popular with deer and hen parties, there are even party cruises.
+There are even party cruises since the city is famous for its deer and hen parties.
 The days and times of cruises vary according to the season.
-Cruising aboard Lady Diana, Mark Twain or Jackie is perhaps one of the most relaxing things in Chester.
+Cruising aboard Lady Diana, Mark Twain, or Jackie is perhaps one of the most relaxing things in Chester.
 Combine your river cruise with a visit to Chester’s newest heritage attraction.